Ebonny shares her views on lessening dark spots and uneven skin tone, drawing from past experience and experiences of those she cares for.

 Whatever Your Skin Colour

 If you are like the writer's relative and feel the need to hide facial skin discolouration at times, you may well elect to wear foundation, applying sunscreen beforehand.
 She found a mineral foundation is very good for concealing imperfections and uneven skin tone.
 There are a wide variety of shades to choose from, so finding the right colour was not really an issue.
-It's easily applied, and doesn't feel too heavy on the skin even though it gives near flawless coverage.
+It's easily applied and doesn't feel too heavy on the skin even though it gives near flawless coverage.
 When wearing it, most importantly, she could easily forget about her skin and go about her day to day life more confidently.

-Finally for those who wear make-up, even if your foundation has an SPF of 15, it is still advisable to apply a broad spectrum sunscreen under the makeup.
+Finally for those who wear make-up, even if your foundation has an SPF of 15, it is still advisable to apply a broad-spectrum sunscreen under the makeup.

-Hyperpigmentation - Natural/Home Remedies
+Natural/Home Remedies for Hyperpigmentation

 Natural remedies are a viable alternative to options such as hydroquinone skin bleaching creams, laser treatment, chemical peels, or microdermabrasion.
 Many of the aforementioned treatments are expensive and of course side effects must be carefully looked into before embarking on any treatment option.